trunglv/mage2_dev/README.md

 ## Other tools

-### 1. Build an order grid table ( For missing orders and missing data in existed items )
+### 1. Build an order grid table ( For missing orders and missing data in existing items )
 Example:
 #### Build for all missing orders
 ```